Easy Honey Bath Bombs

 Salts: Most bath bomb recipes include salt as an ingredient.
 Sea salt or even table salt will work.
 They make the bath water feel more relaxing and soft.
 I like to use good old Epsom salts – it works well, is readily available and doesn’t cost a lot.

 Witch Hazel: Of course we need some moisture to stick all these wonderful ingredients together.
-91% isopropyl alcohol will get the job done and it is much cheaper than witch hazel.
-But, I use what I have on hand.
+You can use 91% isopropyl alcohol to get the job done and it is much cheaper than witch hazel.
+But, I use what I have on hand and I normally have a bottle of witch hazel.

 Regular rubbing alcohol has more water and it might work but I’ve always been afraid to try.
 Too much water in the mix will cause the produce to start “reacting” or fizzing prematurely.

-With powder, you do not have to worry about discounting the water content but you can use liquid honey if you prefer.
+With powder, you do not have to worry about discounting the water content of honey – and powder is easier to blend.

 Cream of Tartar – Look for this one in the baking section of the grocery.
 Cream of Tartar has a long reputation of use in the kitchen.
 In our recipe, it helps to harden the final product.

 Some recipes call for corn starch to help harden the end product.
-That works too but once I started, I decided not to use it.
+That works too but once I started, I decided not to use it because it didn’t work as well for me.
 Use one or the other – not both.

 If your honey bath bombs are experiencing a lot of cracking, your mixture is too dry to stick together.
 You can add just a splash of rubbing alcohol to the mixture and incorporate it well.